eliminmax/tech-journal/docs/topics/Projects/Tiny-Clear-Elf/Overview.md

 ### March 2024 - April 2024: Minor tweaks to presentation script

 While I considered work on the actual binaries to be more-or-less complete, I continued to tweak the `presentation.sh` script, making it check an environment variable to get it to explicitly use `qemu-user` programs instead of relying on `binfmt_misc` to execute foregin binaries, and use the standard `\033` instead of `\e` when running printf commands, to try to make it work more portably - mainly because I wanted to run it in the Termux command-line environment for Android.
 It turns out that not all of the needed `qemu-user` binaries are available anyway, but at least I tried.

+### February 2025

+I discovered that the sequence `1b 63` (the escape character, followed by the character `c`), can replace the first 2 escape sequences.
+By switching to that sequence, I was able to cut all of the binaries down by 4 bytes.

+I then reworked the architecture-specific READMEs to reflect that, and fixed a few small issues with the READMEs I noticed in the process.

+I tagged the repository as `v3.0.0`.
+Because I thought that the binaries were complete in February 2023, but I went back to improve them, then I again thought that they were complete in March of 2024, I decided not to declare the project complete.